Students look to love at New Zealand school hit by tragedy

 “It can be quite easy to get overwhelmed with all of the hate and the trauma of this situation and what’s really important is that love will triumph in this situation,” Wilson said.
 “It’s often in the small things that you can do in terms of visiting people, making a cup of tea for somebody, having a smile, giving some support and some love.”

 Students Finn Barclay and Oki Tillia, both 17, spent the weekend doing baking and collecting toys to take to workers and victims of the attacks.
-They are also organizing a student vigil Monday afternoon outside one of the mosques that was attacked.
+They are also organizing a student vigil Monday afternoon outside one of the two mosques where the shootings occurred.

 “We’re all going to have candles and we’re just going to light one up and we’re just going to pass it on, just pass on the love, the light that all these Cantabrians carry,” Tillia said, using the name for people from Canterbury province, where Christchurch is located.